gabrielaliera/gabrielaliera.github.io/content/blog/mlh-week1-6.md

 ### 🎬 [Live Demo](https://gabrielaliera.duckdns.org/)

 # Introduction
-This summer, I had the incredible opportunity to work as a **Production Engineer Intern** for [Major League Hacking Fellowship](https://fellowship.mlh.io/) in their Site Reliability Track, sponsored by [Meta](https://opensource.fb.com/partnerships/major-league-hacking/) Throughout this experience, I, along with 11 other individuals, embarked on the journey of learning DevOps tools while building a portfolio website with a CI/CD pipeline.
+This summer, I had the incredible opportunity to work as a **Production Engineer Intern** for [Major League Hacking Fellowship](https://fellowship.mlh.io/) in their Site Reliability Track, sponsored by [Meta](https://opensource.fb.com/partnerships/major-league-hacking/).
+Throughout this experience, I, along with 11 other individuals, embarked on the journey of learning DevOps tools while building a portfolio website with a CI/CD pipeline.

 # Highlights

-🚀 During these weeks, we kick-started the project by creating a basic **Flask** website using **Jinja** templates.
+🚀 We kick-started the project by creating a basic **Flask** website using **Jinja** templates.
 I dived deep into CSS and learned **Bootstrap** to enhance the website's responsiveness and visual appeal.
 This was a personal goal of mine because my CSS skills could use an upgrade!

 **Week 1 Portfolio**
 ![Week1 Portfolio](/blog/mlh-week1-6/start-portfolio.PNG)
 **Week 6 Portfolio**
 ![Week6 Portfolio](/blog/mlh-week1-6/week6-portfolio.PNG)

-Embracing the **Agile Scrum** process, I actively participated in *stand-up notes* and *retrospectives*, promoting effective communication and continuous improvement within the team.
+Embracing the **Agile Scrum** process, each week I actively participated in *stand-up notes* and *retrospectives*, promoting effective communication and continuous improvement within the team.

 🔧 **GitHub** collaboration was taken to new heights as I played a pivotal role in opening issues, creating feature branches, and initiating pull requests.
 These efforts contributed to smoother and more organized development cycles.

+Here is one of my first pull request ever:👶🍼 [Baby's First Pull Request](https://github.com/gabrielaliera/MLH-portfolio/pull/17)

+Then I decided to level up my pull request game when writing tests for a fellow intern💪🔥 [Pull Request Level-Up](https://github.com/OmarMacMa/portfolio/pull/9)

 🌐 I successfully deployed the website on a virtual private server using a **Digital Ocean** droplet, honing my **Linux** skills by working with **Bash** commands and crafting various *scripts* with loops and conditional statements, and commands like curl, awk, and jp.
 I even automated the process of running my portfolio in the background before moving it into a container.